Skip to main content

 Yunnan old towns

-Comparable to: Luang Prabang or Hoi An heritage mood — but with altitude, Naxi/Tibetan layers, and longer internal transfers.
+Comparable to heritage mood in places like Luang Prabang or Hoi An, but with altitude, minority culture layers, and longer internal transfers.

-Comparable to: Tokyo · Kyoto · Osaka as a first cultural spine — but with bigger station scale, passport-ticket rules, and sharper pacing choices.
+Comparable to a first cultural spine like Tokyo, Kyoto, and Osaka, but with bigger station scale, passport-ticket rules, and sharper pacing choices.

 WHEN CHINAVOYAGE HELPS